 (b) It shall be unlawful for the owner of any property located within the city to allow vehicles owned by others to be parked on such property for the principal purpose of being offered for sale.

 (c) Whenever a parked vehicle displays a sign or message indicating that it is being offered for sale, such display shall be prima facie evidence that the vehicle is parked for the principal purpose of being displayed for sale.

-(d) For purposes of this Section 1203.2 only, the term "vehicle" shall include any device capable of being moved from place to place upon wheels or tracks, as well as devices capable of being moved on or through water or air, such as boats and airplanes.
+(d) The term "vehicle" shall include any device capable of being moved from place to place upon wheels or tracks, as well as devices capable of being moved on or through water or air, such as boats and airplanes.

-(e) For purposes of this Section 1203.2 only, it shall be presumed that the person that parked the vehicle was the registered owner of the vehicle, or was parked with the registered owner's knowledge and permission.
+(e) It shall be presumed that the person that parked the vehicle was the registered owner of the vehicle, or was parked with the registered owner's knowledge and permission.

 This information was brought to you by Community Development.

 You may also submit a service request for this item in the 'Make a Service Request' area below.